SAP/sap-btp-service-operator/README.md

 **Solution**

-Use a dedicated Service Manager API to clean up cluster content:
+Use a dedicated Service Manager API to clean up cluster content.
+Access the API with the subaccount-admin plan.<br>For more information, see [Technical Access](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager-broker-plans).

+**Note:** <br>
+Do not call this API with the service-operator-access plan credentials.

+###

 #### Request